 Oceanit Laboratories, Inc., Honolulu, Hawaii 96813

-The vast, interconnected inter- and intra-state pipeline network is vital to transportation of water, hazardous liquids, raw materials, and energy in the form of natural gas and liquid petroleum products.
+The vast, interconnected inter- and intra-state pipeline network is vital to the transportation of water, hazardous liquids, raw materials, and energy in the form of natural gas and liquid petroleum products.
 Although pipeline transport is safer and cheaper than ground transportation, they still pose a risk of major disaster due to infrastructure aging and failure.
-Disruptions to flow through corrosion and scale deposit can also significantly decrease transport efficiency, adding cost through additional pumping energy requirements, lost product, and unplanned emergency shutdowns.
+Disruptions to flow through corrosion and scale deposits can also significantly decrease transport efficiency, adding cost through additional pumping energy requirements, lost product, and unplanned emergency shutdowns.

 Oceanit is currently preparing a second field trial where a severely corroded pipeline shall be inspected, cleaned, and coated via the EverPelTM system.
 Field characterization of the coating shall be conducted based on protocols developed by Oceanit, and a quality control and application guide shall be finalized in conjunction with Oceanit’s application partner.
 The EverPelTM coating shall be analyzed after application by selected third party laboratories for compatibility with existing imaging techniques such as MFL and UT, as well as surface adhesion and roughness.
 Oceanit has continued to refine its imaging and processing tool to highlight areas of heavy corrosion damage, and shall further demonstrate its efficacy in this field trial.